CONCEPT ◦ NAMING ◦ BRANDING ◦ print collateral ◦ INTERIOR DESIGN

 scope of work

-For this project, I conducted extensive research & site visits and created a 102-page proposal book (which can be viewed here).
-Once the proposal was approved, I fleshed out the Coordinate concept & designed the entirety of the hostel, creating construction documents for the Coordinate unit and designing the hostel's interiors, wayfinding, signage, and print materials.
+For this project, I conducted extensive research & site visits and created a 102-page proposal book.
+Once approved, I fleshed out the Coordinate concept, creating construction documents for the Coordinate unit and designing the hostel's interiors, wayfinding, signage, and print materials.

 Modeled in Sketchup Pro, rendered with Lumion 3D and finished off in Photoshop.